 While you may want to know how your SAT score stacks up against others who take the test, what really matters is how your score compares to other applicants of the colleges you apply to.

 You can find the average SAT scores of different colleges in the PrepScholar database.
-Just google “prepscholar (name of school) SAT” to find a school’s profile.
+Just google "prepscholar (name of school) SAT" to find a school's profile.
 On the school profile, you can check out its average GPA, average SAT score, and acceptance rate.
-Currently, all the average SAT scores are from the old SAT out of 2400.
-To convert an old score to one from the redesigned SAT out of 1600, just multiply the score by 2/3.
+Scroll down to look for the new SAT score—we've calculated it for you!

-According to the PrepScholar database, the average SAT score for Cornell is a 2120.
-Therefore, the average score for the redesigned SAT should be around a 1413.
+According to the PrepScholar database, the average new SAT score for Princeton is 1510.
+For Ohio State, the average SAT score is 1351.

 What Does the Average SAT Score of a College Mean to You?